chem-274-A-master/problem-set-1/instructions.md

-This system is governed by Hooke's Law, which states that the force exerted by the spring, $F(x)$, is directly proportional to the displacement $x$ from its equilibrium position and inversely proportional to the spring constant $k$:
+This system is governed by Hooke's Law, which states that the force exerted by the spring, $F(x)$, is directly proportional to the displacement $x$ from its equilibrium position and proportional to the spring constant $k$:

 $$
 F(x) = -kx